jpoehnelt/blog/src/posts/2022-mogollon-monster-planning-splits.md

 ## Changes for 2022

 - No gut/nausea issues.
-I better at managing this now. :poop: :no_entry_sign:
+I am better at managing this now. :poop: :no_entry_sign:
-- Cooler temperatures - It is forecast to be cloudy and 10 degrees cooler than last year. :sun_behind_large_cloud:
+- Cooler temperatures.
+It is forecast to be cloudy and 10 degrees cooler than last year. :sun_behind_large_cloud:
-- The earlier start (1 hour) and a slightly faster pace means I will be running in the pines more for the hottest part of the day. :sunrise_over_mountains:
+- The earlier start (1 hour) and a slightly faster pace means I will be running in the pines for the hottest part of the day. :sunrise_over_mountains:
 - Better fitness :anatomical_heart: :lungs: :muscle:
 - More experience with 100 milers.
 The 2021 Mogollon Monster was my first 100 miler that I finished. :brain:
 - My luck shoes that have gotten me a 1st and 2nd in my last two races :athletic_shoe:
-- I know the course. :world_map:
+- I know the course. :compass:
 - Luck :four_leaf_clover: